dehydratedpotato/M1-gpufreq/README.md

 ## Bugs and Issues
 ### Known Problems:
+- Sampling interval is currently broken for some reason... run script with option `-i1` for now
 - Support for M1 Pro/Max is unofficial

 If any other bugs or issues are identified, please let me know!